zalando/opentracing-toolbox/docs/maturity-levels.md

 ## 🌧️ Level 1: Take it or leave it

-The most basic kinds of instrumentation libraries allow for virtually **zero customization** whatsoever.
+The most basic kind of instrumentation libraries allow for virtually **zero customization** whatsoever.
 As a user the only choice that is left up to you is whether to use the library or not.
 Characteristics include:

 - Default tags/logs are pre-defined and hard-coded
-- Disabling, replacing, extending tags/logs is not supported
+- Disabling, replacing and/or extending tags/logs is not supported
-- Default tags/logs are often used incorrect in regards to the [semantic conventions](https://opentracing.io/specification/conventions/)
+- Default tags/logs are often used incorrectly in regards to the [semantic conventions](https://opentracing.io/specification/conventions/)
 - Operation names are not customizable
-- Span life cycles are not customizable
+- Span life cycle is not customizable
 - Span activation (scope) is not customizable
 - Span context extraction/injection is not customizable